arif-desu/Lyra/docs/Thejas32.md

 `PADDR = (1 << 5) << 2`

-Then the GPIO DATA registers occurs at address :
+Then the GPIO_DATA register occurs at address :

 `GPIO_DATA = GPIOA_BASE + PADDR`

-Now write to address appropriate bit as per pin:
+Now write desired data to this address at desired pin bit:

 `*GPIO_DATA = 0 << 5;`